CS5008Fall2025/homework-sorts-AliyaSalmanova1/Report.md

 Add your references here.
 A good reference includes an inline citation, such as [1] , and then down in your references section, you include the full details of the reference.
 Use [ACM Reference format].

 1. Reference info, date, etc.
-2. ...
+2. R/learnprogramming on reddit: Why is it important to learn less efficient sorting algorithms? (n.d.). https://www.reddit.com/r/learnprogramming/comments/29hyo9/why_is_it_important_to_learn_less_efficient/
+3. Wikimedia Foundation.
+(2025, August 1).
+Timsort.
+Wikipedia. https://en.wikipedia.org/wiki/Timsort#:~:text=Timsort%20has%20been%20Python’s%20standard,%2C%20in%20Swift%2C%20and%20Rust.
+4. YouTube. shnake_case (11 months ago).
+What is Timsort and why it's so popular?
+YouTube. https://www.youtube.com/watch?v=4lKVoX6f0m8
+5. GeeksforGeeks.
+(2025, July 26).
+Time complexities of all sorting algorithms. https://www.geeksforgeeks.org/dsa/time-complexities-of-all-sorting-algorithms/?utm_source=chatgpt.com

 ## Footnotes:
 [^note]: You will want at least 10 different N values, probably more to see the curve for Merge and Quick.
 If bubble, selection, and insertion start to take more than a minute, you can say $> 60s$ or - .
 For example
     | N | Bubble | Selection | Insertion | Merge | Quick |
     | :-- | :--: | :--: | :--: | :--: | :--: |
     | 10,000|0.197758|0.070548|0.000070|0.000513|0.000230|